kayleedirecto/Band-Structure-Spectroscopy-Simulation/README.md

 The general algorithm is as follows:
 1. Take a small step forward along $z$ and solve the nonlinear portion in the time domain
-2. Use the Fourier transform to switch to the frequency domain
+2. Use the Fourier transform to switch to the spectral domain
-3. Take a small step forward in $z$ and solve the linear portion in the frequency domain
+3. Take a small step forward in $z$ and solve the linear portion in the spectral domain
 4. Use the inverse Fourier transform to switch back to the time domain
 5. Repeat